Clair (song)

 "Clair" is a song by Gilbert O'Sullivan, released in 1972 as the first single from his second album Back to Front.
 It was written by O'Sullivan and produced by Gordon Mills, and is one of O'Sullivan's biggest-selling singles.

+On many versions of the album Back to Front, the song has been replaced by "Alone Again (Naturally)".

 Song details

-The song is a love song from the point of view of a close family friend who babysits a young girl (actually the artist's manager's daughter), though for the first part of the song, the ambiguous words lead one to think that it is a romantic song from one adult to another.
+The song is a love song from the point of view of a close family friend who babysits a young girl, though for the first part of the song, the ambiguous words lead one to think that it is a romantic song from one adult to another.
 The brief instrumental introduction is the sound of O'Sullivan whistling before he begins his vocal.
-The real Clair was the three-year-old daughter of O'Sullivan's producer-manager, Gordon Mills, and his wife, the model Jo Waring.
+The real Clair who inspired the song was the three-year-old daughter of O'Sullivan's producer-manager, Gordon Mills, and his wife, the model Jo Waring.
 The little girl's giggling is heard at the end of this song.
 The "Uncle Ray" mentioned in the song is O'Sullivan himself, a reference to his real name of Raymond O'Sullivan.

-The harmonica instrumental break in the song, played by Mills, modulates up a semitone, from A to B-Flat, before going back to A.
+The harmonica solo in the song, played by Mills, modulates up a semitone, from A to B-Flat, before going back to A.